 Stories are a way in to other people’s lives.
-They show where, why and how people react, think and behave: the decisions they make and the considerations that affected their choices.
-They highlight overlapping behaviours that might be viewed as a pattern, but they also enable idiosyncrasies to emerge: quirks that may become significant because they reflect personality and a life lived.
+They show where, why and how people react, think and behave.
+But also, the decisions they make and the considerations that affected their choices.
+A story will highlight overlapping behaviours that might be viewed as a pattern, but they also enable idiosyncrasies to emerge.
+What seems like a personal quirk may become highly significant because it reflects a personality and a life lived.

 Storytelling mainly focuses on the individual.
 It is about that person, that place, that time.
 It links experience to emotion, to their past and present.
 It is how they see it, and how they want you to see it.
 It involves listening, and it requires sensitivity.

-People need to feel comfortable to tell their story.
+People need to feel comfortable if they are to tell their story.
 It is not just what they say, but how they say it.
 It is about how much they want to reveal.
-Often, it is these softer insights that tell the real story; the story behind the story.
+Often, it is these softer insights that tell the real story.
+That is, the story behind the story.

-But it is a story that creates distinctions rather than commonalities.
-It sets out to show marked differences and highlight polar opposites.
+But a story that creates distinctions, rather than commonalities, sets out to show marked differences and highlight polar opposites.
 It does not look for subtleties or nuance, detail or connection, blurred lines or resonance.
-It affirms that the ‘message’ must be writ large otherwise there is no story.
-If it’s not about diametric opposites, then there is nothing to learn/know/understand because it assumes that everything in between mostly falls into one category, or the other.
+It affirms that the ‘message’ must be writ large, otherwise there is no story.
+If it’s not about diametric opposites, then there is nothing to learn/know/understand because it makes the assumption that everything in between will fall into one category, or the other.

-Such stories appear to be deliberately contrived for the benefit of the (not-so-clever) viewer/reader.
+Such stories appear to be deliberately contrived.
 Unless it’s so obvious.. you might not get it?
 Unless it is extraordinary you won’t be interested.

-But people make decisions all the time.
-Mostly they do so without the aid of a designer, and more often it is as an on-going process.
-Sometimes we make big decisions, sometimes, small: both consciously and unconsciously.
-Being able to articulate these experiences and ideas as thoughts and decisions is key to understanding not just how people think, but how they see the problem.
+People make design decisions all the time – without the aid of a designer – as an on-going process.
+Sometimes we make big conscious decisions…. and sometimes small unconscious decisions.
+Being able to articulate these experiences and ideas as thoughts – and decisions – is key to understanding not just how people think, but how they see the problem.

-Personal accounts and observations are widely used in design thinking to find the way in to a solution.
+Personal accounts and observations are widely used in design to find the way in to a solution.
 We acknowledge that everyone and every situation is different and each person’s response is significant.
-It is not their interpretation, it is how they see it.
+It is how they see it.
 It is how it is, for them.

-Design affects everything that we do in our daily lives and if we want to know how it works, or if it works, we should listen and learn.
-Blind assumptions will get us nowhere.
+Design affects everything that we do in our daily lives.
+If we want to know how it works, or if it works, we should listen and learn.

 Which is why this website came about….